mrhossain/Bengali-Authorship-Classfication-Corpus-BACC-18/README.md

 # Bengali-Authorship-Classfication-Corpus-BACC-18
-If you use the Dataset please chite the following paper.
+#If you use the Dataset, please cite the following paper.
 @ARTICLE{9478882,
 author={Hossain, Md.
 Rajib and Hoque, Mohammed Moshiul and Dewan, M. Ali Akber and Siddique, Nazmul and Islam, Md.
 Nazmul and Sarker, Iqbal H.},
 journal={IEEE Access},